Llanidloes Ladies F.C.: The new single format Premier League

 In its first three years, the Welsh Women`s Premier League was divided into two conferences, north and south, with Llanidloes competing in the North.
 The league changed the format to a single division for the 2012–13 season.
 When the league became a single division, it meant Llanidloes could no longer play in the North Powys League.
 The club renamed itself Hafren United before the 2014/15 season but withdrew before playing their first match.

 Reforming

 Llanidloes Ladies reformed in the summer of 2017 and entered the North Wales Women's Football League due to the lack of a Central Wales League.
-The club folded after a dispute between the FAW and the league led to the North Wales Women's Football League being suspended, the club never got going again after the suspension was lifted.
+The club folded due to a dispute between the FAW and the league.